Server-Factory/Mail-Server-Factory/README.md

 ./gradlew test
 ```

-Note: In order to be able to pass tests [Docker](https://www.docker.com/) must be installed on your system.
+Note: To be able to pass tests [Docker](https://www.docker.com/) must be installed on your system.

 ## Git submodules

-Complete list of Git submodules used by project can be found [here](./.gitmodules).
+A complete list of Git submodules used by the project can be found [here](./.gitmodules).

 # System requirements